 UNHCR has been present in Central Europe since the early 1990s and has had an office in Budapest since 1989.
 In 2005, the Budapest office became the Regional Representation for Central Europe (RRCE).

 Originally, the Budapest office oversaw UNHCR operations Hungary, Poland, Slovakia and Slovenia.
 In 2008, Romania and Bulgaria became part of the office’s responsibilities.
 The Czech Republic was added in 2009, Croatia in 2014, and Moldova in 2016, making the office responsible for nine countries in total.

-All activities are accompanied by public information, public awareness and external relations initiatives, including eight websites on the region and its member countries in order to promote solutions for the displaced.
+All activities are accompanied by public information, public awareness and external relations initiatives, published on UNHC’s digital platforms, promoting solutions

-In addition to its advisory and advocacy work, this office oversees regional programmes and operations, and conducts administrative and financial oversight for the country offices it is responsible for.
+In addition to its advisory and advocacy work, this office oversees programmes and operations and conducts administrative and financial oversight for the country offices it is responsible for.